alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - returning users

 Completion time for returning users may include long gaps between visits, while for new users it is more likely to reflect completion within a single visit.

+The funnel is set to "closed" by default ("Make open funnel": off).
+This means only users who reach the first defined step are counted in the completion calculation.
+Users who arrive directly at a later step are excluded.
+This gives a more accurate picture of completion for users who attempt the full journey.

 ### Variables